San Jose Fire Department: Operations

-The San Jose Fire Department currently operates out of 33 fire stations located throughout the city, organized into five battalions.
+The San Jose Fire Department currently operates out of 34 fire stations located throughout the city, organized into six battalions.
 Each battalion is commanded by a Battalion Chief.

 Engines, Trucks, Rescue Medics and Battalion apparatus are staffed throughout the year.
 Some Wildland apparatus are not staffed during summer months.
 Under "Other", vans, utilities, reserve engines, air units, fire support units, rescue units, USAR trailers, and the USAR boat are unstaffed - personnel from Engines, Trucks and Rescue Medics staff those apparatus when they are needed to respond.
 Wildland engines are prefaced with a "6" to indicate they are Type VI engines based on the National Wildfire Coordinating Group rating criteria.

 In November 2018, San Jose voters passed ballot measure T. This measure provides bond funds to support the building and repair of critical city infrastructure.
 Some of the projects planned for Measure T funds include construction of a new fire station in the Willow Glen neighborhood (Fire Station 37 at Lincoln Ave. and Curtner Ave.), rebuilding Fire Stations 8 and 23, and building two additional new stations.
 During calendar 2019, the city will adopt a new 5-year fire department infrastructure plan, which will include the timing for building and staffing those stations.

 Organization

 The San Jose Fire Department is organized into five bureaus of operations: the Bureau of Administrative Services (BAS), the Bureau of Field Operations (BFO), the Bureau of EMS and Training (BET), the Bureau of Support Services (BSS), and the Bureau of Fire Prevention (BFP).
-Fire Communications is under BFO and is staffed by non-sworn Fire Department dispatchers.
+The Fire Communications Division is staffed by non-sworn Fire Department dispatchers.
 These highly-skilled dispatchers meet or exceed the criteria required for the SJFD Communications Center to be nationally accredited.